virtualms/Tablut2020_FrittoMisto/README.md

 # Tablut2020_FrittoMisto
-Project for the course of IA, at University of Bologna.
+This repository contains the project for the game challenge for the AI course at University of Bologna.
 The project realizes a player for an ancient Nordic strategy board game: *Tablut*.
 The project is written in Java.

+(1st place)

 # Usage
 All the jars are in the *jars* directory.